$B\to V\ell^+\ell^-$ in the Standard Model from Light-Cone Sum Rules: B->V form factors from light-cone sum rules

-The aspect of the correlation between the continuum thresholds is discussed in some more detail in appendix \ref{app:corr1} (in particular appendix \ref{app:scheme}).
+The aspect of the correlation between the continuum thresholds is discussed in some more detail in appendix \ref{app:corr2}.
 Here we just summarise the main argument and result.
-Based on the eom we argue, conservatively, that the continuum thresholds for tensor and vector form factor cannot differ by more than $1 \GeV^2$ in order for the continuum thresholds of the derivative form factor not to take on absurd low or high values.
+Based on the \eom we argue, conservatively, that the continuum thresholds for tensor and vector FF cannot differ by more than $1 \GeV^2$ in order for the continuum thresholds of the derivative FF not to take on absurdly low or high values.
 This argument is less compelling for the $(0+t)$-direction, as can be inferred from the plots, resulting in lower correlation and larger error bands.
-We stress that if we were to impose standard error bands, say $s_0 = 35(2) \GeV^2$ for the sum rule of the ${\cal D}_i$ form factors then the error bands for $r_i$-ratios would shrink to around $1\%$.
+We stress that if we were to impose standard error bands, say $s_0 = 35(2) \GeV^2$ for the sum rule of the ${\cal D}_i$ FFs then the error bands for $r_i$-ratios would shrink to the $1\%$-level.